k0emt/Developer-Setup-ChromeOS/README.md

 Dark mode doesn't work well across all apps.
 A prime example was trying to read email in the Yahoo mail app.
 If the sender specified black text, you wouldn't be able to read the email on the black background.

 Captain Obvious here!
 This is a small screen device.
 At full 1080P resolution everything is _tiny!_  For the display size setting, I'm using 90% which is 1200 x 750.
 It is tolerable.
+Wait a minute.
+Didn't I say this is a 1080P device?
+How is 1200 x 750 90%?
+Well, that's because in the display settings the default scaling has 1080 x 675 as the default scaling.
+The slider is make things smaller or bigger.
+They should have just left off the "scaling factor" that makes no sense.
+It's just poor UX.

-Also, some of the keys on the keyboard on the right side are half-width.
+Also, some of the keys on the keyboard on the right side are _half-width_.

 I do recall some issues with installing some Android apps.
 There was some insistence that I needed to purchase the item.
 One, I had installed and had to remove.
 A log out and a reboot remedied the situation.